 - The clients are deployed simultaneously

-Addresses in the range of 126.96.36.199 to 188.8.131.52 are known as globally scoped addresses, which means they can be used for multicasting across an intranet or the Internet.
+Addresses between 184.108.40.206 to 220.127.116.11 are known as globally scoped addresses, which means we can use them for multicasting across an intranet or the Internet.
 Some addresses within this range are reserved by the Internet Assigned Numbers Authority (IANA) for special purposes.

-Multicast will start a “wave” which clients connect to, which means that it doesn’t matter if you are installing 1 or 50 computers, the network and disk usage will be the same.
+Multicast will start a “wave” which clients connect to, so it doesn’t matter if you are installing 1 or 50 computers, the network and disk usage will be the same.